Pathoschild/smapi-mod-dump/source/Family Planning/README.md

   }
 },
 ```
+Note: If you run into an issue where Family Planning should have more tokens for your CP pack to work, let me know!
+I'd be happy to add more as necessary.

 ### Creating a Content Pack
 To create a Content Pack, first download the Example Content Pack from the Nexus page for Family Planning.
 There are three steps to finishing the Content Pack: you will need to edit the manifest.json, add your image files to the assets folder, and edit the data.json in the assets folder.